-Typically this dish would be served with potatoes, grains or rustic breads.
+Typically cod in pil pil sauce would be served with potatoes, grains or rustic breads.
 It really doesn’t need carbs to be a filling and tasty dinner however.

 I have become so accustomed to eating proteins with flavorful sauces on their own that I rarely miss the rice or potatoes.

 If you are serving different dietary palates at your table, feel free to add some roasted potatoes or some hearty rustic bread to sop up the juices!

 If you enjoy all types of Mexican food, check out this category of ALL Mexican recipes, where you will find over 40 Mexican recipes, from casual, to low carb, to fancy.